kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

   </div>

   Then register the Service.
-  To register a Service, see [this tutorial](components/application-connector/#tutorials-register-a-service-register-a-service) again.
+  To register a service, see [this tutorial](components/application-connector/#tutorials-register-a-service-register-a-service.

-- If you still receive an error, check the target URL of the API that you have registered and verify that it is correct.
+- If your call reaches Application Gateway and Access Service exists, but you still receive an error, check the target URL of the API that you have registered and verify that it is correct.
   To do that, fetch the Service definition from Application Registry:

   <div tabs name="verification">
     <details>
     <summary>
-    With trusted certificate
+    With a trusted certificate
     </summary>

     ```